EcoComplex/NetworkGolfoSanJorge/Red_GSJ.md

 changes on stability of the system (ii), and the changes on the main energy fluxes (iii).

-\(i\) The level of omnivory was already high in the non-fishing system compared to other marine systems [@Link2002a; @Marina2018a] and increased in the fished system.
+(i) The level of omnivory was already high in the non-fishing system compared to other marine systems [@Link2002a; @Marina2018a] and increased in the fished system.
 This is a consequence both of fishery consuming resources from different trophic levels [@Bieg2018] and of the discard consumption [@Shephard2014).
-There is a current debate on whether omnivory favors or not stability, the latest studies indicate that strong omnivory levels could destabilize trophic networks, whereas weak to moderate strength levels of omnivory can confer stability to food webs [@Kratina2012].
-In this study, the fishing model presented higher levels of omnivory accompanied with lower levels of modularity, and lower stability values, supported by the Quasi sign-stability difference between networks (ii).
+There is a current debate on whether omnivory favours or not stability, the latest studies indicate that strong omnivory levels could destabilize trophic networks, whereas weak to moderate strength levels of omnivory can confer stability to food webs [@Kratina2012].
+In this study, the fishing model presented higher levels of omnivory accompanied with lower levels of modularity, and lower stability values, supported by the Quasi sign-stability difference between networks <!-- SO what's the conclusion is or isnt stabilizing -->
+(ii).
 @Navia2012 described two major mechanisms by which fisheries can threaten the stability of a network: by transforming a regular species into a key species, followed by an anthropic pressure over the